Welcome to the Theatre Arts Department!

 Season Announcement – Season 57: Our Time is Now #ourstories

-Our alumni are playwrights, directors, producers, lighting designers, sound designers, dramaturgs, theatre arts administrators.
-Their experiences on campus, overseas, and through internships allow for creative and intriguing senior individualized projects setting them apart in the “real world” upon graduation.
+Our alumni are playwrights, directors, producers, lighting designers, sound designers, dramaturgs, theatre arts administrators, and so much more.
+Their experiences on campus, overseas, and through internships allowed for creative and intriguing senior individualized projects which set them apart in the “real world” upon graduation.

 Notable Alumni: Lisa Kron ’83 (pictured left), Steven Yeun ’05, Jordan Klepper ’01, Quincy Isaiah ’17